icholy/tables/README.md

 ### Vectorization

 The images needed to be converted to a format that a 3D modeling tool can import.
 Specifically, we need to convert the bitmap images into vector files.
 Inkscape has a **Trace Bitmap** tool for this exact purpose.
 In several cases, manual adjustments needed to be made.
-I then exported these in DXF (R14 w/LWPOLYLINE) format which OnShape supports.
+I then exported these in DXF format which OnShape supports.
+Be sure to export to the AutoCAD R14 version with LWPOLYLINE mode, R12 will result in jagged edges.

 ![](images/inkscape.png)